 Let me ask you a question: Do you believe in heaven?
 Do you believe that heaven is the happiest place in the universe because of fellowship with God?
 Do you remember that Jesus said to the thief on the cross, “Today you will be with me in paradise”?
 (Luke 23:43).
 And do you recall that Jesus told a story about a filthy, wicked rich man and a helpless poor man, and they both died?
 One went to the torments of hell, and the other went to the side of Abraham in joy (Luke 16:19–31).

 Do you agree with Jesus about heaven and paradise?
 If you do, you have a problem on your hands with this text.
 That’s where Lazarus was.
 No sickness, no sadness, no depression, no loneliness, no sin.
 That’s where he was when Jesus arrived on the scene.

 The Bible says that for love’s sake, for Lazarus, for Mary, Martha, for the watching Pharisees, for every unbeliever in this room, for love of you, God stripped him of his heaven and made him come back.
 He made him get sick again, made him get lonely again, made him face death again — this horrible, horrible satanic enemy for you, me, and this family.

 In the greatest love to the greatest number, Jesus manifested the glory of God and raised Lazarus from the dead.
 He brought him back from heaven, from infinite joy, back to a life fraught with sin, from infinite joy to sickness, from infinite joy to stress, from infinite joy to frustration, from infinite joy to a second death.

 Displaying the Preciousness of Christ

+God loved Luke and his family and took him out of the world to show the preciousness of Christ over life.
 Luke has not died in vain.
 The glory of God is being revealed.
-There are some in this room who will date their awakening to the glory of Christ to this day.
+There are some in this room, I say it with all my heart, who will mark this day forever as the day of awakening to the glory of Christ and give thanks for this moment.